 What is BS 476

-Understanding BS 476 and Fire-Rated Ductwork
+Understanding BS 476 & Fire-Rated Ductwork

 Why it matters when we make openings in fire compartments